kggreene/kggreene.github.io/README.md

 - [DragonPaint: Rule based bootstrapping for small data with an application to cartoon coloring.
 In Proceedings of the Fourth International Conference on Predictive Applications and APIs, volume 82, pages 1-9, Boston, MA, 2017](https://www.papis.io/proceedings)

-- "An Infinite Parade of Giraffes: Expressive Augmentation and Complexity Layers for Cartoon Drawing" (under review)
+- "An Infinite Parade of Giraffes: Expressive Augmentation and Complexity Layers for Cartoon Drawing", PAPIs Europe 2018

 - "GANs and Gaussian Filters for Design Propagation and Variation Across Groups of Cartoon Characters from a Single Example" (under review)